Paycheck Protection Program Loan Forgiveness

-The launch of FedNow is still at least three years away, but community banks should begin evaluating the service now to be sure they can take full advantage of the system once it becomes available.
+The launch of FedNow is approximately three years away, but community banks should begin planning their payments strategies now to be sure they can take full advantage of the system once it becomes available.

 » ICBA is the only national banking trade group to call for the Federal Reserve’s active involvement in faster payments.

-» ICBA is encouraging community banks to develop an emerging payments strategy that encompasses real time payments and to actively evaluate the ability to receive payments sent by FedNow or The Clearing House’s RTP.
+» ICBA urges community banks to develop an emerging payments strategy that encompasses real time payments and to actively evaluate the ability to receive payments sent by FedNow or The Clearing House’s RTP.